lizhanmit/mooc-web-log-real-time-data-analysis/README.md

-# Spark Streaming Real Project Tutorial

-## MOOC Web Log Data Real-Time Analysis
+# MOOC Web Log Real-Time Data Analysis

 This project is about analyzing online courses web log data in real time by taking advantage of Spark Streaming, Kafka, Flume and HBase technologies and providing data visualization using Spring Boot web application and ECharts framework.
 Through the web user interface, you can see the statistical information about page view of courses and page view contributed by search engines so far today in real time.
 The result can be used for organization’s decision making, such as which course is popular, which course should be advertised more, which course could provide some discounts to customers, and how to utilize search engines more effectively.